-The NIMH Outstanding Resident Award Program (ORAP) was introduced to the psychiatry residency training community in 1988 to recognize residents with outstanding research and academic potential who are currently at the PGY-II level.
-Now in its 29th year, ORAP, which is sponsored by the NIMH Intramural Research Program (IRP), requests that residency program directors nominate ONE Resident from their program for consideration.
+The NIMH Outstanding Resident Award Program (ORAP) was introduced to the psychiatry residency training community over 30 years ago to recognize residents with outstanding research and academic potential.
+The NIMH Intramural Research Program (IRP) has sponsored ORAP since its inception in 1988.

-There are two steps for the ORAP process:
+There are two steps in the ORAP process:

 - First, the program director of a psychiatry residency program sends an email by April 2, 2018 to ORAP contact, Dr. Joyce Chung (email@example.com), stating his/her intention to nominate a resident.

-- Second, all application materials are submitted together by the deadline date of May 6, 2016.
+- Second, all application materials are submitted through the application website by the deadline of April 30, 2018.

 The application packet should include:

-- Program director nomination letter for a current PGY-II psychiatric resident describing the qualifications of the nominee including previous and current research training and accomplishments, personal characteristics that set her/him apart, evidence of astute clinical observational skills and critical thinking, as well as enthusiasm for teaching others
+- Program Director nomination letter for ONE PGY-II psychiatry resident describing the qualifications of the nominee including previous and current research training and productivity, personal characteristics that set her/him apart, a description of clinical abilities and other significant accomplishments.

 - The nominee’s Curriculum Vitae

-- A brief description by the nominee of his/her research interests and commitment to a career as a physician-scientist.
+- A brief description by the nominee of his/her research interests and plans for a career as a physician-scientist.

 The ORAP Award includes: